gary-archer/oauth.websample.final/README.md

 ### Overview

 * The final SPA code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* **The final sample uses cloud API endpoints including proxying of token renewal requests for best usability**
+* **The final sample delivers best multi tab usability, hardened security and uses an AWS Serverless back end**

 ### Details